QuantEcon/lecture-source-jl/rst_files/testing.rst

 In this lecture, we'll focus on unit testing

-In general, well-written tests (which also guard against regression, for example by comparing function output to hardcoded values) are sufficient for most small projects
+In general, well-written unit tests (which also guard against regression, for example by comparing function output to hardcoded values) are sufficient for most small projects

 The ``Test`` Module
 -------------------------